Physical security threat assessment

 - Lack of manpower

-- Political and religious standing of the organization can also attract more risks
+- The political and religious standing of the organization can also attract more risks

 - Training of staff or team members